-V. Project Description:
+IV.
+Project Description:

 Caltrans (Permittee) proposes to add one High Occupancy Vehicle (HOV) lane in both the north and southbound directions.
 The bridges over Romero, San Ysidro, and Oak Creeks will be replaced with single, full-span bridges.
-The abutments on each bridge will be installed to the outside of the existing abutments.
-Due to the limitations of upstream and downstream development, the existing bridge channel walls will remain in place to constrain the stream flows to meet existing flood conditions upstream and downstream.
-If the upstream and downstream constraints are addressed by other entities in the future, the existing bridge channel walls will be removed, and flood capacity will be improved along with natural geomorphic processes.
+The abutments on each bridge will be installed to the outside of the existing abutments to increase the capacity within the creek channels.
+Temporary walls will be constructed at the bridge inlets of each creek and at the outlet of Oak Creek to constrain the stream flows due to the up and downstream development.